-My writing bundle contains various mini writing lessons.
+My writing bundle contains various mini-writing lessons.
 Below, I’ve detailed my ideas so that you can make them your own.
-Writing mini lessons (for high school students) are
+Writing mini-lessons (for high school students) can work in most writing curriculums, with writing workshop, and alongside mentor texts.

 Boring?
-Nope: when I cover basics (like writing process mini lessons) I emphasize with students that I want us all to know expectations.
-Students arrive in my classroom with different experiences with writing.
-Instead of assuming that students know my expectations for writing, I clarify ideas with a quick mini writing lesson.
+Nope: when I cover basics, I emphasize with students that I want us all to know expectations.
+Students arrive in my classroom with different experiences and domain-specific vocabulary.
+Instead of assuming that classes know my expectations, I clarify ideas with a quick presentation that outlines the basis of the writing curriculum.

-With the “one” focus, students can easily tackle one area for improvement, see success, get excited, and move to working on more areas.
-As I work with a student, I give one piece of feedback and ask the student to return.
+With the “one” focus, everyone can easily tackle one area for improvement, see success, get excited, and move to working on more areas.
+As I work with a anyone, I give one piece of feedback and ask the student to return.
 You can read more ideas about feedback, but basically, I ask students to look at one area for improvement.
 For instance:

 - Sentence variety.